How Traditional Chinese Medicine uses Cordyceps

 So I’m always cautious when talking about herbs and other natural medicines.

-The simple algebra of pharmaceutical medicine that seeks to change one thing, that is tightly targeted toward one biochemical interaction, does not begin to cover or address the complex calculus of living systems.
+The simple algebra of pharmaceutical medicine common in most Western medical studies, which seeks to change one thing and is tightly targeted toward one biochemical interaction, does not begin to cover or address the complex calculus of living systems.

 Dong Chong Xia Cao - The Caterpillar Fungus

-In Chinese, Dong Chong Xia Cao, translates literally to “winter bug, summer grass” or as it’s commonly known in English, Cordyceps sinensis.
-It is an unusual and helpful medicinal mushroom that has long occupied a place of high status in the Chinese medicine world.
+In Chinese, Dong Chong Xia Cao, translates literally to “winter worm, summer grass” or as it’s commonly known in English, Cordyceps sinensis.
+It is an unusual and helpful medicinal mushroom that has long occupied a place of high status in the traditional Chinese medicine world.

-Up until recent times, it has not been easy to come by.
-It’s found in high mountain regions and is fairly rare.
+Up until recent times, Cordyceps Chinese medicine has not been easy to come by.
+The Cordyceps sinensis fungus is found in high mountain regions and is fairly rare.
 In China, they say “those who buy it don’t eat it, and those who eat it don’t buy it.”
 Meaning it was often given as a gift to curry favor from those in positions of power.

-For centuries the Chinese have known of this mushroom’s ability to strengthen the lungs and kidneys and improve a person’s essential vitality.
-We are fortunate to have pioneers like the folks here at Real Mushrooms working on the cultivation of these precious and rare substances.
+For centuries, the Chinese have known of this Cordyceps sinensis mushroom’s ability to strengthen the lungs and kidney function and improve a person’s essential vitality and immune system.
+We are fortunate to have pioneers like the folks here at Real Mushrooms working on the cultivation of these precious and rare anti-inflammatory substances.

-So now anyone can have access to these medicinals that in the past were only consumed by royalty, those in positions of power and privilege, or those who lived in the areas where these mushrooms occurred in the wild (and they knew how to find it).
+So now anyone can have access to these medicinal mushrooms that in the past were only consumed by royalty, those in positions of power and privilege, or those who lived in the areas where these mushrooms occurred in the wild (and they knew how to find it).

-Chinese medicine doctors see Cordyceps as strengthening the lungs and kidneys.
-In our modern-day, it’s often taken by athletes who are looking for a competitive edge, as it improves stamina.
-I use it in my clinical work for those who have asthma, allergies, COPD, bronchitis, and frequent colds.
+I use this natural fungus in my clinical work for those who have asthma, allergies, COPD, bronchitis, and frequent colds.
 When taken on a regular basis over the course of a few seasons I’ve seen significant changes in my patient's lung issues.

-Now, I want to be clear here that medicinals like Cordyceps are not going to bring you immediate relief of respiratory symptoms.
+Now, I want to be clear here that medicinals like Cordyceps are not going to bring you immediate relief of respiratory symptoms and chronic kidney disease.
 Herbal medicine is like attending to a garden.
 You see changes over the course of months or seasons as you attend to the health of the soil and pay attention to the local ecosystem.
 Often these kinds of changes come slowly.
 So slow you might not notice how your symptoms are changing as we usually fail to notice what is no longer present or bothersome in our lives once it has disappeared.

-So if you are using this or any other medicinal for your wellbeing and health, it’s helpful to write down the problems you’re currently having and every month or so check in with yourself and chart out how you are feeling.
+So if you are using these insect pathogenic fungi or any other medicinal for your wellbeing and health, it’s helpful to write down the problems you’re currently having and every month or so check in with yourself and chart out how you are feeling.

 Let me give you an example.